wcm-io/io.wcm.wcm.ui.granite/src/site/markdown/components.md

 ![Path Field component](images/pathfield-component.png)

-*Please note:* Some of the listed features will only work in AEM 6.3 and higher.

 A field that allows the user to enter path.
 This path field can be used for both picking page paths or asset paths.

 ```json